seejohnrun/seejohnrun.github.io/_posts/2012-01-22-crypto-in-node-js.markdown

 The syntax, while longer, feels more flexible.

-My true appreciation for <a href="https://github.com/brainfucker/hashlib">hashlib</a>,   if the issues are resolved I ll definitely go back.
+My true appreciation for <a href="https://github.com/brainfucker/hashlib">hashlib</a>,   if the issues are resolved I'll definitely go back.
 For the time being, <code>crypto</code> is an easy replacement that's stable in node 0.6+.